Brigada de Fusileros Paracaidistas

-The brigade is currently headquartered at Santa Lucia Mexican Air Force Base N-1, State of Mexico and is composed of a headquarters company, one special missions unit (operationally under EMCDN command), a logistics company, a airborne training center, and three parachute riflemen battalions.
+The brigade is currently headquartered at Santa Lucia Mexican Air Force Base N-1, State of Mexico and is composed of a headquarters company, one special missions unit (operationally under EMCDN command), a logistics company, an airborne training center, and three parachute riflemen battalions.

 History

 The Brigade's origin dates back to 1946 when Divisional General Francisco L. Urquizo and Director of Aeronautics Divisional General Gustavo Salinas Camiña elaborated a program to create the country's first Paratrooper unit.
-The plan consisted sending a group of officers and regular servicemen to Fort Benning, Georgia to be trained as paratroopers.
-By July 20, 1946.
-The first group under the command of Captain Albarrán López graduated paratrooper school, the second group under the command of Cavalry Lieutenant Jorge Munguía González graduated in the same year on August 3.
+The plan consisted of sending a group of officers and regular servicemen to Fort Benning, Georgia to be trained as paratroopers.
+By July 20, 1946, the first group under the command of Captain Albarrán López graduated paratrooper school, and the second group under the command of Cavalry Lieutenant Jorge Munguía González graduated in the same year on August 3.